Christianity in Vietnam

 Christianity was first introduced to Vietnam in the 16th century.
 Christians represent a significant minority in Vietnam: Catholics and Protestants were reported to compose 7% and 2% of the country's population respectively in 2020.
-Christian sources purport that the real percentage is 10% to 12%.

 Catholicism

 Foundation period

 In the 10th century, some 'Nestorian' Christian priests had visited Vietnam.
 The first Catholic missionaries visited Vietnam from Portugal and Spain in the 16th century.
 In 1524, Portuguese merchant Duarte Coelho's fleet arrived in Hội An, central Vietnam, to trade, bringing along Catholic missionaries.
 A missionary named I-nê-khu arrived in Nam Định, northern Vietnam, in 1533.

 The earliest missions did not bring very impressive results.
-Only after the arrival of Jesuits in the first decades of the 17th century did Christianity begin to establish its positions within the local populations in both the regions of Đàng Ngoài (Tonkin) and Đàng Trong (Cochinchina or Quinan).
+Only after the arrival of Jesuits in the first decades of the 17th century did Christianity begin to establish itself among the local populations within the domains of both Đàng Ngoài (Tonkin) and Đàng Trong (Cochinchina or Quinan).
 These missionaries were mainly Italians, Portuguese, and Japanese.
 Two priests, Francesco Buzomi and Diogo Carvalho, established the first Catholic community in Hội An in 1615.
 Between 1627 and 1630, Avignonese Alexandre de Rhodes and Portuguese Pero Marques converted more than 6,000 people in Tonkin.
 These Jesuit activities were not always welcomed by the two rival governments of Vietnam.
 In May 1630, Lord Trịnh Tráng of Tonkin issued an order to expel the Jesuits.
 In 1639, some Japanese Christians in Hội An assisted in a revolt against the government; therefore, Lord Nguyễn Phúc Lan of Cochinchina ordered the Jesuits to leave his domain.

 In the early 17th century, Jesuit missionaries including Francisco de Pina, Gaspar do Amaral, Antonio Barbosa, and de Rhodes developed an alphabet for the Vietnamese language, using the Latin script with added diacritic marks.
 This writing system continues to be used today, and is called chữ Quốc ngữ (literally, "national language script").
 Meanwhile, the traditional chữ Nôm, in which Girolamo Maiorica was an expert, was the main script conveying Catholic faith to the Vietnamese until the late 19th century.

 The martyrdom and funeral of Jean-Louis Bonnard (d.
 1852), one of the Vietnamese Martyr Saints.

 Since the late 17th century, French missionaries of the Paris Foreign Missions Society and Spanish missionaries of the Dominican Order were gradually taking the role of the evangelization in Vietnam.
 Other missionaries active in pre-modern Vietnam were Franciscans (in Cochinchina), Italian Dominicans & Discalced Augustinians (in Eastern Tonkin), and those sent by the Propaganda Fide.